isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 To receive SMS notifications, you must have a Singpass 2FA mobile number.
 You will only start receiving SMS notifications about you have submitted the above request and updated your mobile number with <a class="hyperlink" href="https://www.singpass.gov.sg/">Singpass</a>.<br><br></details>
 <details><summary><font color="#009427"><b>Q12.
 I have closed my bank account for receiving Workfare Income Supplement payments.
 How can I receive the payments?</b></font></summary>
 If you have closed your bank account, you will receive your Workfare Income Supplement (WIS) cash payments by cheque to your registered NRIC address.
 Payments by cheque takes up to 2 weeks longer compared to bank crediting.<br><br></details>
+<details><summary><font color="#009427"><b>Q13.
+How much is my Workfare Income Supplement/ Workfare Special Payment payout?</b></font></summary>
+To check the Workfare payouts you have received, log in to the Workfare Portal with your Singpass and look under <a class="hyperlink" href="https://www.workfare.gov.sg/app/Payments/Transactions">“Check My Workfare Transactions”</a>.